urbit/docs/tutorials/arvo/arvo.md

 The Arvo event log is a list of every action ever performed on your ship that lead up to the current state.
 In principle, this event log is maintained by the [Nock runtime environment](#virtual-machine), but in practice event logs become too long over time to keep.
 Thus periodic snapshots of the state of Arvo are taken and the log up to that state is pruned.

 The beginning of the event log starting from the very first time a ship is booted up until the kernel is compiled and identity and entropy are created is a special portion of the Arvo lifecycle known as the _larval stage_.
-We describe the larval stage in more detail in the [boot sequence](#boot-sequence) section.
+We describe the larval stage in more detail in the [larval stage](#larval-stage) section.

 More information on the structure of the Arvo event log and the Arvo state is given in the section on [the kernel](#the-kernel).